 The second starts on the 18th of January 2018; the other nights are on the 1st of February, the 15th of February, and the last night is on the 1st of March.

 The sessions will take place in the atrium or bar of the COS Parish Centre.
+Entrance is at Helenastraat 8, The Hague.
 Coffee and tea will be provided.
-The sessions start at 20.00 hours and close between 21.30 and 22.00 hours.
+The sessions start at 20.00 and close between 21.30-22.00.
+All the second sessions start with a potluck dinner at 18.30.

 The marriage preparation team consists of Fr Sjaak de Boer, Irene and Guillermo Beuchat, and Ursula and Jan de Jong.